Samantha-Preisig/aws-dynamodb/README.md

 `delete_records.txt` contains a list of records to be removed from a specified table.
 - The user must edit this file prior to using the cli command `delete_records`
 - The file will be read line by line, assuming each line contains **one** record with a specific configuration
-- Each record listed in `delete_records.txt` must be of the following order/configuration: `csv_filename: [Partition key] value, [Sort key *if it exists for the current csv_filename table] value`. *Similar to add_records.txt, however, only the table keys (and their corresponding values) are listed*
+- Each record listed in `delete_records.txt` must be of the following order/configuration: `table_name: [Partition key] value, [Sort key *if it exists*] value`. *Similar to add_records.txt, however, only the table keys (and their corresponding values) are listed*
-    - For example, the following will delete a record from spreisig_un_shortlist table: `un_shortlist.csv: ISO3 AUS1, Official Name Australia`
+    - For example, the following will delete a record from spreisig_economic: `spreisig_economic: Country Name Australia`
-### Assumptions and limitations to removing records:
-- Removes records based only on the partition and sort keys with their corresponding values
 ### TODO
 - Check what happens if delete_records.txt is empty
 - Error handling for items in each line that DNE